 Notice that these are word-pictures, metaphors that help to describe something that has so many angles that no mere word or even phrase can quite hit the mark.
 You can picture someone straying from the path into the dangers of the woods, getting lost.
 Or, you can picture armed brigands trying to establish control of your area by force.
 Or being soaked through and through with pig-mud.
 Some of these are relational, others personal, or ritual, or societal.
 But these are not the words the Bible uses for mere "mistakes".
 Christ did not die and rise to forgive mere "goof-ups".
 We go off-course because we deceive ourselves or willfully allow ourselves to be deceived by others.
 Sin is so pervasive, it colors everything we do.
 We all do these things, in all sorts of ways, thus we are all sinners.
 It took Jesus' death, the indirect and direct result of our being sinners, to clear this up and clean it out.

-You can also look up the meaning of 'sinner' in the dictionary.
+You can look up the dictionary meaning of

-Its word-field includes wrong(doing), crookedness, and transgression, not leveling with someone, not being 'on the level' with someone.
-It was often used to translate New Testament Gk adikia, which is injustice as to the law or judges.
-In Hebrew texts, it was often used to translate Heb. ’awon (bent; stray).
+word origin: from Latin iniquitas, from iniquus unfair, from in- (un-) + aequus (even, level); akin to Mod English equal.
+It was often used to translate New Testament Greek anomia, as well as adikia, which is injustice as to the law or judges.
+In Greek translations of Hebrew texts, adikia was often used to translate Heb. ’awon (bent; stray).
 Both words are about an action's character rather than the act itself; its sinfulness rather than the sin, its injustice rather than the crime.

-The core meaning of 'iniquity' is 'unfair' or 'unjust', but it carries a deeper, more menacing connotation.
+The core meaning of Eng. 'iniquity' is 'unfair' or 'unjust', but it carries a deeper, more menacing connotation.
 The word, in older English, usually indicated malice from a depraved or evil or thoroughly selfish state of mind, which is what leads to being unjust.
 This is not quite the same as the Hebrew or Greek intent, but it developed in Latin and English under their influence.